pennmem/COGS4290_DataMemoryBrains/README.md

 # Course Structure
 Our goal is to familiarize you with fundamental concepts in human memory and electrophysiology as well as with programming tools needed for the large-scale computing in these fields.
 The psychology and neuroscience at play in these analyses will be primarily covered in the course lectures.
 To that end, the course outline is as follows:

-* Assignment 1: **Behavioral Analysis of Memory Search**
-* Assignment 2: **EEG and Event-Related Potentials**
-* Assignment 3: **Signal processing and spectral analysis**
+* Assignment 0: **Python, Numpy, Pandas, and Plotting**
-* Assignment 4: **Machine Learning**

 By the end of this course, you should be able to carry out EEG/iEEG/ECoG analyses, like computing spectral power and phase, and to compute statistics or to apply machine learning models to those data.

 For **Rhino** compute cluster functionality:
-* Appendix 1 - **Introduction to Python, Jupyter, Numpy, and pandas**
+* Introduction 1 - **Introduction to Python, Jupyter, Numpy, and pandas**
-    * Useful intro before starting any of the assignments for people unfamiliar with Python or the covered packages.
-* Appendix 2 - **CMLReaders Usage**
-    * Gives more in-depth coverage of CMLReaders, the data loading package used for most of the experiments run by CML.
-* Appendix 3 - **Parallel computing**
-    * Demonstrates Dask, a parallel job management tool used in Assignments 3 and 4.
+    * Useful introduction to standard tooling for using Python for data science.

 These notebooks prepare you for doing in-depth multi-subject analyses with electrophysiological data.
 In particular, we recommend Appendix 1 for anyone unfamiliar with the Python libraries (including Numpy and Pandas) used extensively in this course.
-Though this course assumes a basic knowledge of Python and command line tools, we have linked recommended resources in **Notebook 1** for getting started with Python and common data analysis tools.
+Though this course assumes a basic knowledge of Python and command line tools, we have linked recommended resources in **Introduction 1** for getting started with Python and common data analysis tools.
 Though this material isn't strictly part of the course, we recommend reviewing it before proceeding to the materials included here unless you are confident in your experience with numpy, pandas, scipy, and basic python syntax.
 If those words don't mean anything to you (or you want to brush up), please read through these resources!

-Appendices 2 and 3 serve as technical references for loading behavioral and EEG data on Rhino as well as computing multiple jobs simultaneously (i.e. to speed up your homework assignments and projects).

-Useful technical background:
-* Appendix 4 - **Wavelets**
-    * Provides background on spectral decomposition and Morlet wavelets.
-Useful for completing Assignments 3 and 4.

-Optional analysis appendices:
-* Appendix 5 - **Single Unit Analysis, Spatial Memory**
-* Appendix 6 - **Connectivity**
-* Appendix 7 - **Oscillation Detection**
-* Appendix 8 - **Representational Similarity Analysis**

-These final appendices cover advanced topics in computational neuroscience that could serve as inspiration for your final project.
-If you are interested in these topics, we encourage you watch the associated recorded lectures (contact the course instructors) and go through the notebooks.
+Additional Introductions and Assignments will be released as the course progresses.

 # Initial Setup